List of heads of state of Brazil: House of Habsburg

-The House of Habsburg, known as the Philippine Dynasty, is the house that ruled Portugal from 1581 to 1640.
+The House of Habsburg, known as the Philippine dynasty, was the house that ruled Portugal from 1580 to 1640.
 The dynasty began with the acclamation of Philip II of Spain as Philip I of Portugal in 1580, officially recognized in 1581 by the Portuguese Cortes of Tomar.
 Philip I swore to rule Portugal as a kingdom separate from his Spanish domains, under the personal union known as the Iberian Union.